Turning Struggles Into Stories

 Over time, something shifts in how your work is perceived.

-Because most creatives show outcomes.
+Because most creatives only show results.

 Grounded Takeaway